-Tech support scams stole $7.7 million in the first four months of 2020, up 45 times from a year ago.
-What will happen in 2021?
+The Geek Squad scam is just one example of the widespread tech support scam trend that cost Americans nearly $350 million in 2021 alone, according to the FBI.
 The scammers use scare tactics to make you think you have a problem with your computer, software or internet.
 Then, they trick you into paying for unnecessary technical support that doesn’t fix anything and may compromise your data and security.
 Don’t fall prey to their tricks that end up wasting money for supposed subscription fees to your fake technical problems.

 How do tech support scams work?

-They may call you on your phone and say they represent Microsoft, Apple or other tech companies.
+In the above example, the emailer sends an “invoice” claiming you own $329.99 for Norton Anti Virus that was purchased through the Geek Squad.
+They may also call you on your phone and say they represent Microsoft, Apple or other tech companies.
 Scammers can also spoof your caller ID so it looks like they are legitimate.
 From here, they ask you to give them remote access by installing an application.
 It sure looks like you have problems after the tech support scammers misrepresent your system to show fake glitches.

 Likewise, tech support scams often display phony error messages on websites you visit, encouraging you to call them now.
 We’ve seen cases where they lock your browser and display pop-up messages that won’t go away.
 All of this is done in hopes that you will call their technical support hotline.
 Above all, be aware that Microsoft and Apple error messages never include a phone number.